Five squares in arithmetic progression over quadratic fields: Explicit computations and conjectures

-We summarize in the following tables the computations that we have made using the above algorithm.
+We summarize in the tables \ref{tab:Dn} and \ref{tab:X0} the computations that we have carried out using the previous algorithm.
 We have normalized the elements of the arithmetic progressions to obtain integers and without squares in common.
-We have splitted in two tables.
-In the first one appears $n$ and the factorization of $D_n$.
-In the second table appear for each value of $n$ the corresponding factorization of $X_0$.
-For all the values of $n$ computed, we have obtained that the fourth element of the arithmetic progression is $\sqrt{D_n}$ (in the notation above, $w_n=1$).
+We have separated into two tables.
+In table \ref{tab:Dn}, $n$ and the factorization of $D_n$ appears.
+In the table \ref{tab:X0}, for each value of $n$, the corresponding factorization of $X_0$ appear.
+For all the values of $n$ computed, we have obtained that the fourth element of the arithmetic progression is $\sqrt{D_n}$ (in the previous notation, $w_n=1$).
 That is, if we denote by $r=(D_n-X_0^2)/3$, then the sequence $\{X_k^2=X_0^2+k\,r \,|\,k\in\{0,\dots,4\}\}$ defines an arithmetic progression over $\bQ(\sqrt{D_n})$.

+One can observe that the size of the $D_n$ we encounter grows very quickly, but we do not know if the $D_n$ constructed in this way always verify that $D_n<D_{n+1}$.
+We guess that this condition holds.
+Even more, the previous table and the Corollary \ref{computations} suggest that, in fact, there no square-free integer $D$ such that $C_D(\bQ)\ne \emptyset$ and $D_n<D<D_{n+1}$ exists.

+If we only use the results in section \ref{sec_local} (Proposition \ref{local}) and section \ref{sec_MW} (Corollary \ref{MW}), we obtain the result that the number of square-free integers $D$ that pass both tests have positive (but small) density.
+This is possibly true if we also use the condition of the rank, for example Proposition \ref{ternary}, since the number of twists with positive rank of a fixed elliptic curve should also have positive density.
+But we suspect that the number of actual square-free integers $D$ such that $C_D$ has rational points should have zero density.

 \